johnnynguyen2104/TripPlanningAssistant/README.md

 5. Community Engagement: Connect with a community of fellow travelers and locals to share experiences, tips, and recommendations.

 ### Next Phase Features
-- Conversation storage and user authentication.
+- Conversation history and user authentication.

 - Able to book/rent flight, hotels, restaurants, etc... (include booking/canceling/tracking).